-As required by the UAE Federal Law No. (2) of 2015, we report that:
+As required by the UAE Federal Law No. (2) of 2015, we report that for the year ended 31 December 2020:

-- we have obtained all the information we considered necessary for the purposes of our audit; - (ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - (iii) the Group has maintained proper books of account; - (iv) the financial information included in the Board of Directors' Report is consistent with the books of account of the Group; - (v) the investments held by the Group as at 31 December 2019 are as disclosed in note 12 and note 13, to the consolidated financial statements. - (vi) note 45 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - (vii) note 34 to the consolidated financial statements discloses the social contributions made during the year ended 31 December 2019; and - (viii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the year ended 31 December 2019 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or in respect of the Bank, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2019.
+- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - The Bank has maintained proper books of account; - The financial information included in the Directors' report is consistent with the books of account and records of the Bank; - Note 12 to the consolidated financial statements discloses the Bank purchases or investments in shares during the year ended 31 December 2020; - Note 45 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted and principles of managing conflict of interest;